finlayslorach/finlayslorach.github.io/_posts/2023-01-04-high_throughput_image_analysis.md

 ### STEP 5: Results

 Here is where we hopefully gain some biological insight from arduous data pre-processing and modelling we've done.
 I am going to discard the cellprofiler features for now (but these could be concatenated with the features from the deep learning network) and show how well the features we extracted solely from our resnet50 separate treatment groups using principal component analysis (PCA).
 PCA baisically summarises these high dimensional data by identifying the most important features that 'explain' the variance between data-points.
-The below code reads in the representations we extracted, converts their labels and predictions to a dataframe, removes features that have zero variance and selects the top 800 features that vary the most across the representations.
+The below code reads in the representations we extracted, converts their labels and predictions to a dataframe, removes features that have zero variance, and selects the top 800 features that vary the most across the representations.
 These are then used to run PCA.

 ```